Ronald McDonald House Charities currently has a position open for a House Manager.

-Physical Abilities – The physical demands described below are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Physical Abilities (those that are commonly associated with the performance of the functions of this job.
+The physical demands described below are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.)

 - Light sedentary office work; frequently required to sit.

 - Physically able to travel between RMHCAA locations and others via personal vehicle or similar transportation.